Joshakeats/Uruz/README.md

 Multisensory Integration: Temperature sensation is rarely isolated in biology.
 The AI integrates thermal data with pressure, texture (from the sonic lattice), and visual information to create a holistic and natural sensory experience, allowing the user to distinguish between, for example, a warm, smooth mug versus a cold, rough piece of metal.

-Ultimate potential: Restoring comprehensive thermoreception moves the Cyberlimb beyond a mere functional tool to a truly intuitive and integrated extension of the user.
+Ultimate potential: Restoring comprehensive thermoreception moves the Uruz beyond a mere functional tool to a truly intuitive and integrated extension of the user.
 It enables a richer interaction with the world, improves object manipulation through material recognition, and, crucially, facilitates deeper social and emotional connections by allowing the user to "feel" the warmth of a handshake or the gentle touch of a loved one.

 Conclusion: A Blueprint for the Future of Human Potential

-The Cyberlimb project stands as a bold, open-source endeavor, pushing the boundaries of what's possible in biomimetic design and human-machine integration.
+The Uruz project stands as a bold, open-source endeavor, pushing the boundaries of what's possible in biomimetic design and human-machine integration.
 It's more than just an advanced prosthetic; it's a living blueprint for a future where technology doesn't just compensate for loss but seamlessly extends human capability, deeply integrated with sensation, intent, and individual "modus operandi."
 This "anatomy book for cybernetics" is a testament to what's achievable when diverse fields converge.
 We invite engineers, biologists, artists, coders, and dreamers from around the world to join us in refining this vision and contributing their expertise to build a future where human potential is truly boundless.